syncfusion-content/javascript-docs/js/Grid/Concepts-and-Features/Columns.md

 ## Stacked Header

 The **Stacked Header** feature allows additional header rows that span across the grid columns.
 Columns can be grouped under such headers.
 You can effectively group extensive data with the help of multilevel **Stacked Headers** as well.
-Enable the **Stacked Header** by setting the **showStackedHeader** property to **true a**nd set the stacked header row by using the **stakedHeaderRows** property.
+Enable the **Stacked Header** by setting the **showStackedHeader** property to **true** and set the stacked header row by using the **stakedHeaderRows** property.
 The **Stacked Header** feature also supports all other grid features including Grouping, Sorting, Filtering, Reordering, etc.

 {% highlight html %}